Gondola (retail)

 A gondola (usually pronounced /ɡɒnˈdoʊlə/ in this context) is a freestanding fixture used by retailers to display merchandise.
+Gondola shelving accounts for approximately 38.5% of global retail shelving demand, making it the dominant shelving format in physical retail.
+Gondola shelving is used to form aisles in supermarkets, convenience stores, pharmacies, beauty supply stores, and hardware stores.
 Gondolas typically consist of a flat base and a vertical component featuring notches, pegboards, or slatwalls.
 The vertical piece can be fitted with shelves, hooks, or other displays.
 Gondolas placed end-to-end can form rows of shelving, while stand-alone gondolas tend to be used for special themed displays.
 A gondola placed perpendicular to the end of a row of other gondolas can be used as an endcap.
 In Europe, gondola normally refers to double-sided shop shelving.
 In clothing stores, merchandising is carried out using 3-specialized shelving for clothing, and makes it possible to highlight specific products to increase the average basket at the checkout.